 We’re buried in data and everyone’s discussing the power of analytics, the single version of the truth, and self-service.
-Unfortunately, your current approach is to react to the latest challenge, problem, or surprise.
+Unfortunately, your current approach is to react the latest challenge, problem, or surprise.
 You need a plan—and you need to learn how to build one quickly.

 Our analytics environment is a collection of data, tools, and technologies.
 We’ve not enabled business analysis; we’re training everyone to become a data developer.
 We need an environment that has a cohesive plan that delivers easy-to-find data, enables self-service, aligns with the company’s strategy, and supports the individual’s responsibilities.

-In this session, Evan Levy will review the phases of developing an analytics/DW roadmap and the tactical activities of planning, scoping, and organizing analytics and data initiatives.
+In this session, Evan Levy will review the phases of developing an analytics/DW roadmap and the tactical activities of planning, scoping, and organizing analytics and data initiative.
 We’ll discuss the different audiences, the approach of scoping and identifying needs, and even provide a framework for capturing and managing these details.
 We’ll also talk about the organizational changes required to support self-service and other user-centric data initiatives.

 You Will Learn

-- The common issues and needs that reflect the necessity for an analytics/data plan
+- The common issues and needs that reflect the necessity for an Analytics/Data Plan

 - Activities for gathering user needs and requirements

-- Managing and prioritizing needs using an analytics portfolio
+- Managing and prioritizing needs using an Analytics Portfolio

 - The strengths and challenges of different development methods (agile, iterative, waterfall, etc.)